 B. Exceptions

 If the University contributes extraordinary resources to the creation of a copyrightable work, the respective rights of the author and University to that work shall be negotiated at the time such resources are provided.
 "Extraordinary resources" means facilities, equipment, funding, release or re-assigned time or other assistance exceeding the resources normally provided to faculty or employees in a particular department.
 It shall be the responsibility of the dean at the time such "extraordinary resources" are provided, to notify the faculty member and negotiate the terms.
 Those terms may include assignment of copyright, license of rights, or division of royalties.
+If negotiations do not occur, or if the negotiations do not come to a mutually agreeable resolution, then the copyright shall be owned by the University and the same division of royalties as utilized for patent income shall be used.

 If a copyrightable work is funded, in whole or in part, by a contract or grant from an agency outside the University, copyright shall be assigned in accordance with the terms of the contract or grant.
+The individual faculty member or employee who is working on the contract or grant and who is developing the copyrightable works is required to execute any documents necessary to assign copyright ownership in accordance with the contract or grant.

 If a copyrightable work is commissioned by the University, meaning that a faculty member or employee receives supplemental compensation from the University to prepare a specific copyrightable work, rights to that work shall be according to terms negotiated at the time of the commission.
 Those terms may include assignment of copyright, license of rights, or division of royalties.
+If negotiations do not occur, or if the negotiations do not come to a mutually agreeable resolution, then the copyright of the commissioned copyrightable work shall be owned by the University and the same division of royalties as utilized for patent income shall be used.

 Copyright in "institutional works" shall be owned by the University.
 An "institutional work" means either (a) a work prepared at the direction of the University for the use of the University in conducting its own affairs (for example, University handbooks, press releases, and software tools); or (b) a work that cannot be reasonably attributed to a single author or group of authors because it is the result of contributions or revisions by numerous faculty members, employees, or students of the University.
 Textbooks and other course materials prepared by a faculty member shall not be considered "institutional works".